dragan/mulder/README.md

 Shows the help for a specific command by printing out the name, usage, description, and options.

+If you're looking for an example, I've started converting the [Mono Monkeyguide](http://mono-project.com/Monkeyguide) as an [example](https://github.com/dragan/monkeyguide) of a Mulder powered site.
+Hopefully it will help keep the Monkeyguide up to date and make it easier for people to contribute new articles.

 ## Contributing

 Mulder uses a modified version of the popular Git branching model by [Vincent Driessen][nvie].